APRStudy/FixIngredient/README.md

 Here are the experimental results of our study on fix ingredients (i.e., change actions and donor code) for automated program repair.

+## How to replicate the experiment

+Please refer to the [README](./src-code/README.md) in the subfolder.

 ## Structure of the project
  ```powershell
   |--- README.md                              : user guidance